arte-della-degustazione-hero-min

 • The glass

-The shape of the glass is of fundamental importance for the tasting of a sparkling or semi-sparkling wine because it enhances the perlage and the organoleptic characteristics of the wine.
-The most suitable glasses are the long and narrow ones – the flute – or, more widespread today, the wider glasses with a pointed bottom, which thus favour the evolution of the bubbles.
-To obtain a satisfactory perlage, some glass manufacturers also offer engravings right on the bottom of the glass.
+The most suitable glasses for sparkling wines are the long and narrow ones – the so called flûtes – or, more commonly used today, the wider glasses with a pointed bottom, which thus favour the evolution of the bubbles.

 The colour